 The BRR rating is described as being an estimation.
 This best reflects the possibility that BRRs may change over time, as more evidence emerges and there is better understanding of the likely relevance of the test.

 Currently there are around 2,500 combinations of specific breeds x specific test.
 Each of the genetic tests has to be considered on a breed-by-breed (or type) basis.
-While a test is waiting to be reviewed, it is assigned a "yellow" BRR, as it is considered "not yet determined".
-A breed may also have a yellow BRR for a test that is very new, still in a research phase, or where all current evidence indicates that relevance is unknown.
-Over time, the number of yellow BRRs should decrease.
+A yellow BRR in a breed occurs where a test is new and not yet reviewed, still in a research phase, or where all current evidence indicates that relevance is unknown.
 Any red, orange, or green BRRs arise from an evaluation of peer-reviewed scientific papers and consultation with experts - where possible including the original researchers behind the mutation discovery, as well as, additional geneticists, veterinary experts, and breed specialists.